zaitcev/glie/doc/INSTALL.md

 First, you need a computer with Linux.
 Windows or OSX may work, but using those is left to excercise of the reader.
 Also, you need a source of position information and an ADS-B receiver.
-Try a generic GPS with NMEA output.
+Try a generic GPS with NMEA output (such as BU-353).
 It's hard to be more specific due to built-in variety of NMEA standard.
 Problems are likely; please report them to Glie developers.

 For ADS-B, you need something that provides a general Extended Squitter stream.
 Its messages look like this: "*8dabd3c758c036b338d471661ef6;".
-The easiest way to obtain that is by an SDR receiver from Realtek (RTL) and run rtl_adsb or dump1090.
+The easiest way to obtain that is to use an SDR receiver from Realtek (RTL) and run rtl_adsb or dump1090.
 See the "RTL-SDR" Wiki: http://sdr.osmocom.org/trac/wiki/rtl-sdr